Waizdev/AirLine-Management-System/readme.md

+✅ Step 2: README.md Template
+Here's the professional README for this SQL-based project:

 # 🛫 Airline Management System (SQL)

 A fully functional relational database system for managing airline operations including flights, passengers, staff, and bookings.
 Designed with normalization up to 3NF and supported by a formal Software Requirements Specification (SRS) document.